agrafix/homepage/_posts/2017-07-02-superrecord.md

 ```

 This allocates a new `SmallArray#`, which is one larger that the given array, copies all the
 elements (physically pointers) into the new array and writes the new element into the free slot.
 Finally, the array is frozen again.
+The new element must also be cast to `Any` using `unsafeCoerce`.
 At type level, we check that the provided key `l` does not already exist in the existing record `Rec lts`

 ```haskell
 type family KeyDoesNotExist (l :: Symbol) (lts :: [*]) :: Constraint where